yeshua453/website/docs/controls/row.md

 ```

 In general, the resulting width of a child in percents is calculated as `expand / sum(all expands) * 100%`.

+If you need to give the child Control of the Row the flexibility to expand to fill the available space horizontally but not require it to fill the available space, set its `expand_loose` property to `True`.